traversaro/awesome-fmi/README.md

 For the official list of tools that support FMI 2, check http://fmi-standard.org/tools/ .

 - [λ-Sim](https://github.com/mbonvini/LambdaSim) - Tool that converts FMU simulation models into REST APIs.
 [MIT]
+- [Dymola](https://www.dymola.com) - A modeling and simulation environment for Modelica, with full support for FMI.
+[Commercial]
 - [FMIGo!](http://www.fmigo.net/) - A set of tools for dealing with the FMI and SSP standards.
 [MIT]
 - [FMITerminalBlock](https://github.com/AIT-IES/FMITerminalBlock) -  Two way interface between the FMI and IEC 61499-based controllers.
 [BSD]
 - [FMU-proxy](https://github.com/NTNU-IHB/FMU-proxy/) - Framework that allows Functional Mock-up Units (FMUs) to be accessed through language independent RPC calls and that permits to transform a co-simulation FMU into a proxified version of the same FMU, so that each FMU can run in a separate process.
 [MIT]